jhu-library-applications/umlaut_borrow_direct/README.md

 The interface we ended up with is based on multiple iterations including user testing and staff feedback, but it is a compromise interface.
 It's possible you will want something different for your context -- please let us know, and we can probably make this plugin configurable to your needs if it is not already.

+(These screenshots are out of date at the moment, the UI has been tweaked)

 A citation with no ISBN just shows link to standard BD interface:
 ![image](./doc/images/umlaut-bd-just-search.png)